Mathematics (MATH)

 Faculty

-Professors: Gregory T. Adams, M. Lynn Breyfogle, Peter Brooksbank, Thomas Cassidy (Interim Associate Provost for Academic Affairs), Emily B. Dryden, George R. Exner, Pamela B. Gorkin, Peter McNamara, Nathan C. Ryan, Linda B. Smolka, Karl Voss (Dean of the College of Arts & Sciences)
+Professors: KB Boomer, M. Lynn Breyfogle, Peter Brooksbank, Thomas Cassidy (Associate Provost for Academic Affairs), Emily B. Dryden, George R. Exner, Peter McNamara, Nathan C. Ryan, Linda B. Smolka, Karl Voss (Dean of the College of Arts & Sciences)

-Associate Professors: Kelly A. Bickel, KB Boomer, Van T. Cyr, Lara K. Dick, Abby Flynt (Chair), Sharon A. Garthwaite, Owais Gilani, Christina Hamlet, Jeffrey Langford
+Associate Professors: Kelly A. Bickel, Van T. Cyr, Lara K. Dick, Abby Flynt (Chair), Sharon A. Garthwaite, Owais Gilani, Christina Hamlet, Jeffrey Langford, Kelly McConville (Director for the Dominguez Center for Data Science)

-Assistant Professors: Jennifer Berg, Sanjay Dharmavaram, Samuel C. Gutekunst, Keegan Kang, Aaron Osgood-Zimmerman, Sara Stoudt, Lucas Waddell
+Assistant Professors: Jennifer Berg, Sanjay Dharmavaram, Amy Donner (Teaching), Samuel C. Gutekunst, Keegan Kang, Adam Mair, Aaron Osgood-Zimmerman, Sara Stoudt, Lucas Waddell, Angela Wu

 Postdoctoral Fellow: Manuel Albrizzio